-If your child became ill at an age when they remember their time in hospital, it can be helpful to talk about the experience with them.
+If your child became ill at an age when they remember their time in hospital, it can be helpful to talk about the experience with your child.
 Some parents find this difficult because they themselves are very emotionally upset about their child's illness.
-Even so, it is often worthwhile to find a good time to talk things over.
-This gives them a chance to tell you whether they are troubled by memories of being in hospital and allows you to try to put their mind at rest about unnecessary concerns.
+Even so, it is often worthwhile to find a good time to talk things over with your child.
+This gives them a chance to tell you whether they are troubled by memories of being in hospital and allows you to try and put their mind at rest about unnecessary concerns.